Overview

 - Radnor Corporation — Represented Silverpoint Capital as the debtor-in-possession lender pursuant to a $100 million secured facility.

-- Propex, Inc. — Represented Wayzata Investment Partners as the provider of debtor-in-possession financing and the stalking-horse purchaser for substantially all assets.
+- Propex, Inc. — Represented Wayzata Investment Partners as the provider of debtor-in-possession financing and the stalking-horse purchaser for substantially all the assets.

 - InPhonic, Inc. — Represented Versa Capital as the provider of debtor-in-possession financing and the stalking-horse purchaser for substantially all the assets.